Jamie-Clayton/Docs/_posts/2026-05-16-getting-started-windows-devops.md

 - [ ] `az --version` returns a version string
 - [ ] `dotnet run` in a new project prints "Hello, World!"

-This guide walks you through setting up a professional Windows development environment from scratch.
-By the end, you'll have Git, PowerShell Core, Azure CLI, and Docker running.
+This is a getting-started guide for developers setting up a Windows machine for DevOps work from scratch.
+Follow it top to bottom and you'll finish with Git, PowerShell Core, the .NET SDK, Docker, and the Azure CLI installed and verified.
+It assumes Windows 10 or 11 and an account that can install software (some steps need an elevated PowerShell).

 ## What You'll Learn

-- Install essential developer tools using package managers
+- Install developer tools with the Winget package manager
-- Configure Git and GitHub CLI for seamless authentication
+- Configure Git and GitHub CLI so authentication just works
-- Enable PowerShell Remoting for remote machine administration
+- Enable PowerShell Remoting for administering remote machines
 - Run Docker containers on Windows
-- Validate your setup
+- Validate the whole setup with one script

 ## Step 1: Install Winget (Package Manager)

 Winget is Windows' built-in package manager.
-It simplifies tool installation without navigating vendor websites.
+It installs tools from the command line so you're not hunting through vendor websites for installers.

 ### Check if Winget is Installed